christphralden/clean-ui/src/content/sidebar/default.md

   - type: "header"
     value: "Copy and paste the following code into your project"
   - type: "description"
-    value: "Use this sidebar context to share states or customize the render function to dynamically replace content within the content div for a single-page experience."
+    value: "Use this sidebar context to share states or customize a render function to dynamically replace content within the content div for a single-page experience."
   - type: "code"
     filename: "context/sidebar-context.tsx"
     lang: "typescript"